Southwest Montana Distillery Tour

 Our first stop of the day was Willie’s Distillery in Ennis, Montana.
 You may be wondering why Ennis first?
 The answer is simple: Willie’s opens at 9:00am.

 Right off the bat we were welcomed by the tasting room staff and found ourselves at the bar asking questions and getting a full run-down on the spirits, their tasting notes and even a little back story on the distillery.
 The tasting room is set up with a large glass window to the production floor, so while we were unable to tour the facility, we could catch a glimpse of the copper pot still made by Bavarian Holstein Stills from Germany.

 Willie and Robin Blazer opened the distillery in 2010 with the goal of “creating brands and products that embody the independent spirit and authenticity of the American West while supporting its local economy and residents.”
-Willie is a veteran of the United States Armed Forces and U.S. Forest Service while Robin has a background in business development and marketing.
+Willie is a veteran of the United States Armed Forces which has played a significant role in the business.

-After a quick stop at Maples, a local coffee shop, we were off!
+After a quick stop at Sure Shot Espresso, a local coffee shop, we were off!
 This time bound for Butte.

 As a quick aside, if you have the chance to drive into Butte on I-90 from the east (specifically at night) you will catch one of my all time favorite views of Montana <3

 Headframe Spirits opened their tasting room doors in 2012.
 John and Courtney McKee founded the business and have been making waves in the distilling scene since they were established in 2010.
 Since they opened, Headframe Spirits has won a variety of awards not only for their spirits, but for their distilling process and still manufacturing division.
 In 2017, they became a certified B-Corp and have provided extensive support to the Butte community!